sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Consider a *3x3* convolution filter for instance.
 When the dilation rate is equal to 1, it behaves like a standard convolution.
 But, if we set the dilation factor to 2, it has the effect of enlarging the convolution kernel.

 In theory, it works like that.
 First, it expands (dilates) the convolution filter according to the dilation rate.
-Second, it fills the empty spaces with zeros - creating an sparse like filter.
+Second, it fills the empty spaces with zeros - creating a sparse like filter.
 Finally, it performs regular convolution using the dilated filter.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/atrous_conv.png" alt="ResNet bottleneck layer">